AdityaSai2004/ATHENA_Ai/readme.md

 Nova isn’t just a digital coach—it’s a transformative learning agent for building AI literacy, technical confidence, and future leadership.

 ### 2. Femme - Wellness & Menstrual Health Companion
-Welcome to Femme – a Wellness & Menstrual Health Companion from Nurture AI Labs, built to support women and girls with personalized, AI-powered care.
+Welcome to Femme – a Wellness & Menstrual Health Companion from Neuronworks.ai, built to support women and girls with personalized, AI-powered care.

 Femme is not just a cycle tracker—it’s a behavior-aware digital health companion that uses Q-learning algorithms and reinforcement-driven personalization to help users manage their well-being across menstrual, emotional, and lifestyle dimensions.